sindresorhus/eslint-plugin-unicorn/docs/write-tests.md

 # Writing tests

-Tests are in `/test` directory.
+Tests are in the `/test` directory.

-A rule test file should code like following:
+A rule test file should look like this:

 ```js
 import {getTester} from './utils/test.mjs';